T-WILLOW Program

 About The T-WILLOW Program

-Thanks to the generous support of Gilead Sciences and MSH Memphis, we're excited to announce a multi-day bootcamp training for the T-WILLOW program—an effective intervention focused on risk reduction for transgender women and other women.
+Thanks to the generous support of Gilead Sciences and MSH Memphis, we're proud to announce a multi-day training for the T-WILLOW program—a proven intervention focused on health equity and risk reduction for transgender women and others in our community.
+T-WILLOW (Trans Women Involved in Life Learning from Other Women) creates vital supportive spaces where women and People Living with HIV (PLWHIV) engage in meaningful conversations about sexual health, personal empowerment, and community building.

-We especially encourage applications from organizers and movements in the South whose work centers on health equity for transgender women and PLWHIV.
+We look forward to reviewing your application, and especially encourage applications from organizers and movements in the South whose work centers on health equity for transgender women and PLWHIV.
+Your participation helps ensure these essential community resources continue to thrive even in challenging times, and builds on a movement that affirms, celebrates, and empowers transgender women to lead healthier, more authentic lives.

 Post-Workshop Feedback